Dr Carla Pezzulo

 Carla is lead author and co-author on many high impact journal articles.
 In recent studies, she explored the geographic patterns of demographic aspects of the population such as fertility rates and age structures.
 She has also worked extensively on school attendance and accessibility and investigated the determinants of out-of-school youth of secondary school age in low- and middle-income countries.

 Carla has led and co-led several grants and projects including those funded by USAID, the Bill and Melinda Gates Foundation and the World Bank, and strengthened collaborations with external partners.
-She is currently leading a project funded by the Children’s Investment Fund Foundation (CIFF) on constructing an online interactive geospatial health and development indicator atlas for India to support CIFF planning activities.
+She is currently leading a project on constructing an online interactive geospatial health and development indicator atlas for selected low-and-middle income countries.

 Carla has a PhD in International Cooperation and Development.
 In her thesis she analysed the geographic and socioeconomic determinants of accessing health care facilities by young women in Kenya, using multilevel modelling techniques.
 During her studies she gained a multidisciplinary profile ranging from development economics, demography and political science and international cooperation.
 Carla also conducted field research in Kenya, where she interviewed young women in rural areas and urban slums on reproductive behaviours.